 Tibet travel permit (normally it refers to Tibet entry permit) is issued by Tibet Tourism Bureau.
-Together with other necessary Tibet travel documents such as military permit, foreign affairs permit, and visa etc, foreign tourists have to take to travel in Tibet legally.
-To apply for it, travel agency need the clear photo copy of the passport and Chinese visa, together with other information such as your occupation should be provided.
+Together with other necessary Tibet travel documents such as military permit, foreign affairs permit, and visa etc., foreign tourists have to take to travel in Tibet legally.
+To apply for it, travel agency needs the clear photo copy of the passport and Chinese visa, together with other information such as your occupation should be provided.
 Journalists and people that could be involved in political matters will be revoked.
 Read further on Tibet travel permits.

 When is the best time to travel in Tibet?

 Tibet, one of the most dramatic climates places in China is known for the sudden weather change in a day and in a year.
 Through it is cool in summer from May to August; it is extremely cold in the winter from December to next March.
 To avoid the cold and dry weather from December to March, it is said that it is the best time for a Tibet trip is from April to November, while the golden time is the summer time of June, July, August and September.
-However tourists can visit Tibet all year around to explore different landscape beauties and different cultures.
+However, tourists can visit Tibet all year around to explore different landscape beauties and different cultures.
 Read more on Tibet weather and climate.

 Can I travel in Tibet with my young kids?

 Tibet may not be an ideal travel destination for very young Children.
 The climate and generally harsher weather conditions in Tibet may not be suitable for very young children.
-And our suggestion is that it is not so good to bring kids under 4 years old to Tibet especially in winter tour season but it is much easier for kids above 3 years old travelling in Tibet in summer vacations (June to August).
+And our suggestion is that it is not so good to bring kids under 4 years old to Tibet especially in winter tour season, but it is much easier for kids above 3 years old travelling in Tibet in summer vacations (June to August).
 Click here to see Tibet family tour photos.
 If you do decide to bring your young child to Tibet please be certain that you bring all your child's daily needs with you.